OpenEvalProject/evals/manuscripts/elife-03351/v1/manuscript.md

 The nucleotide exchange experiments suggested that human LIC1 most likely is bound to GDP and not GTP in its native environment.
 To test this further, we expressed the human LIC1 G domain in HEK-293T cells, a human cell line.
 After purifying the protein, any potentially bound nucleotide was released by boiling.
 LC-MS analysis of the non-proteinaceous supernatant clearly revealed the presence of GDP, but no detectable GTP (Figure 4—figure supplement 3).
 Porcine brain tubulin was used as a positive control to demonstrate that the LC-MS could detect both GDP and GTP.
 Thus, human LIC1 expressed in human cells co-purifies with GDP alone.
 Thus, our results collectively suggest that metazoan LIC preferentially binds guanosine nucleotides containing a diphosphate (either GDP or ppGpp) that extends into the binding pocket.

-## Regions of conservation in the LIC G domain
+### Regions of conservation in the LIC G domain

-We next sought to examine the positions of conserved residues on the surface of the LIC G domain, which might be candidate residues that participate in binding to other proteins (
+We next sought to examine the positions of conserved residues on the surface of the LIC G domain, which might be candidate residues that participate in binding to other proteins (Figure 5A).
+We classified residues as (1) conserved throughout all LICs, (2) LIC1/2-specific, or (3) LIC3-specific (considered conserved if 80% similar in each category) (Figure 2).
+Relatively few universally conserved residues are on the surface of the LIC G domain, with the exception of a hydrophobic groove of universally conserved residues composed of three aromatic residues (Y93, Y95 [β2], and Y113 [β3]) and Leu125 (α2) (residue numbers refer to the position in C. thermophilum LIC) (Figure 5A).
+A group of highly conserved, class-specific LIC3 residues surround this universally conserved, hydrophobic patch (Figure 5A).
+In LIC1/2, the corresponding residues are often reversed in charge or neutralized.
+A patch of LIC1/2-specific acidic residues (including E325, E304, and D306) lie on the opposite side of the molecule that includes the C-terminal loops and α-helix 4, 4a, and 6 (Figure 5A).
+Three LIC3-specific patches also lie in this same region (Figure 5A).

 ![Figure 5.](https://cdn.elifesciences.org/articles/03351/elife-03351-fig5-v1.jpg)

 **Figure 5.:** (A) The conservation of residues shown in Figure 2 is mapped onto the surface of the C. thermophilum LIC G domain.
 The surface is shown in two different orientations with each orientation showing universally conserved residues (pink) and LIC1/2-specific residues (blue) vs LIC3-specific residues (purple).
 The LIC is oriented either toward the N-terminus or toward the C-terminal loops (as in Figure 1C).
 Conserved amino acids and the corresponding residue numbers are labeled according to the C. thermophilum LIC sequence.
 (B) HA-tagged fragments of human LIC1 (a.a.
 1–389, 389–523) were expressed in HEK-293T cells, immunoprecipitated with an anti-HA antibody, and immunoblotted for the dynein heavy chain or HA tag.
 The asterisk denotes a non-specific band that reacts with the anti-HA antibody.
 (C) HA-tagged double and triple mutants of human LIC1 were expressed, immunoprecipitated, and analyzed as in (B) with additional immunoblotting for the dynein intermediate chain.
 The residue numbers shown correspond to human LIC1.
 Homo sapiens (H.s.)
 LIC1 residues correspond to C. thermophilum (C.t.)
 LIC as follows: H.s.
 D110, D112, D113 = C.t.
 D102, E104, D105; H.s.
 Y101, Y103, W120 = C.t.
 Y93, Y95, Y113; H.s.
 V316A, E317A, D319A = C.t.
 I303, E304, D306; H.s.
 E317A, K332A = C.t.
 E304, K319; H.s.
 R260A, E262A, E338A = C.t.
-E325, E248, K246.DOI: http://dx.doi.org/10.7554/eLife.03351.016
+E325, E248, K246.

 The sequence alignment in Figure 2 also revealed unique insertions or deletions in different LIC species or isoforms.
 Hyphal fungi have a longer loop between α1 and β2.
 The LIC3s have a longer loop between α6 and α7 and a shorter loop between α3A and β5 than other LICs.

-## Interaction of the LIC with the dynein heavy chain
+### Interaction of the LIC with the dynein heavy chain

 We next sought to examine which domain of the LIC interacts with the dynein heavy chain by expressing full-length or fragments of HA-tagged human LIC1 in HEK-293T cells, immunoprecipitating the expressed LIC fragment, and probing for the dynein heavy chain by immunoblot analysis.
 The fragments tested were an N-terminal fragment of the LIC G domain (a.a.
 1–389, which terminates after a predicted helix that may correspond to α8) and a C-terminal fragment (a.a.
 389–523).
 We found that the N-terminal fragment, a.a.
 1–389, bound the heavy chain with a comparable efficiency to the full-length human LIC but the C-terminal domain did not bind (Figure 5B).
 We also tested a longer C-terminal fragment starting after α7 (a.a.
 355–523) and also saw no binding (data not shown).
 These results suggest that the heavy chain-binding interface lies within the highly conserved G domain and not in the C-terminal domain.

 Our sequence analysis identified conserved solvent-exposed residues on the surface of the G domain (Figure 5A), and we wished to determine if any of these regions were involved in heavy chain binding.
 Double or triple alanine mutations were made in full-length human LIC1 targeting LIC1/2-specific regions (1: D110A/D112A/D113A; 2: V316A/E317A/D319A; 3: E317A/K332A; 4: R260A/E262A/E338A) and the one patch of universal conservation (5: Y101A/Y103A; 6: Y101A/Y103A/W120A).
 The mutant LIC1s were then expressed in HEK-293T cells and tested for heavy chain binding by immunoprecipitation and immunoblot analysis.
 Strikingly, the mutations of the universally conserved aromatic residues exhibited dramatically decreased binding to the heavy chain; the double mutant Y101A/Y103A exhibited decreased binding to the dynein heavy chain, and the binding appeared to be almost entirely disrupted in the triple mutant Y101A/Y103A/W120A (Figure 5C).
 The inability of these mutants to incorporate into the dynein holoenzyme complex was also verified by probing for the dynein intermediate chain (Figure 5C).
 In contrast, the other five double or triple mutations tested bound normally to the dynein heavy chain.
 These results indicate that the universally conserved hydrophobic groove on the LIC is involved in binding to the dynein heavy chain.

-## Interaction of the LIC with cargo adapter proteins
+### Interaction of the LIC with cargo adapter proteins

 We next investigated how the LIC binds to proteins that link dynein to Rabs involved in membrane transport.
-FIP3 and RILP are both adapter proteins that have been shown previously to bind both to mammalian LIC (
+FIP3 and RILP are both adapter proteins that have been shown previously to bind both to mammalian LIC (Horgan et al., 2010a; Horgan et al., 2010b; Scherer et al., 2014) and Rab GTPases, Rab11 in the case of FIP3 (Hales et al., 2001) and Rab7 in the case of RILP (Cantalupo et al., 2001).
+LIC1 has also been implicated in dynein's interaction with another Rab effector—BicD2 (Splinter et al., 2012), an effector of Rab6 (Matanis et al., 2002), although whether this occurs through a direct interaction or not is unknown.
+We purified the LIC1 G domain (a.a.
+1–389), the C-terminal domain (a.a.
+389–523), and the full-length human LIC1 from bacteria to determine the binding site for cargo in vitro.
+The GST-tagged domains and full-length LIC1 were bound to glutathione beads and incubated with recombinant GFP-tagged FIP3, RILP, or BicD2.
+Binding was determined by centrifuging the beads and immunoblotting with an anti-GFP antibody.
+All three Rab effectors bound to the full-length LIC1 but not to untreated beads.
+This result also clearly establishes that BicD2 can bind directly to the LIC.
+Interestingly, FIP3, RILP, and BicD2 each bound the C-terminal domain almost as equally well as to full-length LIC1 but showed no interaction with the G domain (Figure 6A–C).
+The assay was also conducted with GFP alone, which showed no binding to the full-length LIC1 or its truncations (Figure 6—figure supplement 1).
+Thus, while the G domain contains the primary binding site for the dynein heavy chain, the LIC C-terminal domain appears to serve as a docking site for cargo adaptors.

 ![Figure 6.](https://cdn.elifesciences.org/articles/03351/elife-03351-fig6-v1.jpg)

 **Figure 6.:** (A) Human GST-tagged full-length LIC and LIC truncations, including the G domain (a.a.
 1–389) and the C-terminus (a.a.
 389–523), were purified from E. coli bound to glutathione beads and incubated with recombinant GFP-FIP3.
 The beads were centrifuged, washed, and probed with an anti-GFP antibody to assess binding of the GFP-tagged protein.
 (B) The same experiment in (A) was done with GFP-RILP.
 (C) The same experiment in (A) was done with GFP-BicD2.
-(D) A model depicts the LIC G domain bound to the dynein heavy chain (HC) with the C-terminus bound to a Rab effector, allowing for membrane transport by dynein.DOI: http://dx.doi.org/10.7554/eLife.03351.017
+(D) A model depicts the LIC G domain bound to the dynein heavy chain (HC) with the C-terminus bound to a Rab effector, allowing for membrane transport by dynein.

 ![Figure 6—figure supplement 1.](https://cdn.elifesciences.org/articles/03351/elife-03351-fig6-figsupp1-v1.jpg)

 **Figure 6—figure supplement 1.:** (A) The supernatants following the three GST pulldowns shown in Figure 6 were probed with anti-GFP to show the unbound prey (FIP3, RILP, and BicD2).
 (B) A GST pulldown was done as in Figure 6A–C except with superfolder GFP alone.
-This negative control was done in parallel with the pulldown in Figure 6C.DOI: http://dx.doi.org/10.7554/eLife.03351.018
+This negative control was done in parallel with the pulldown in Figure 6C.

 ![Figure 6—figure supplement 2.](https://cdn.elifesciences.org/articles/03351/elife-03351-fig6-figsupp2-v1.jpg)

 **Figure 6—figure supplement 2.:** The Protein Disorder Prediction System (PrDOS) (Ishida and Kinoshita, 2007) was used to assess the probability of disorder of full-length human LIC1.
-The red lines, at residues 65 and 389, indicate the approximate range of where the G domain exists.DOI: http://dx.doi.org/10.7554/eLife.03351.019
+The red lines, at residues 65 and 389, indicate the approximate range of where the G domain exists.

 ## Discussion

 In this study, we provide the first structural information on a key cargo binding subunit of cytoplasmic dynein, the light intermediate chain.
 We show that the dynein LIC contains a conserved domain with a G protein fold.
 However, in comparison to Ras, the LIC domain contains two helical insertions in the core structure, a short extra β-strand and additional C-terminal helices that pack against the core, which collectively define a unique G domain topology that sets the LIC apart from previously described G protein families (Wittinghofer and Vetter, 2011).
 The fungal LICs further differentiate themselves from other small G proteins by their closed P-loops and inability to bind nucleotide, while the metazoan LICs also show an unusual strong preference for binding GDP over GTP.
 Interestingly, the C-terminal half of the protein is involved in binding Rab effectors, whereas the G domain is the docking site for the dynein heavy chain.
 Collectively, these results provide insights into the evolutionary origin of the LIC and how this subunit participates in dynein functions.

-## Nucleotide's role in LIC function
+### Nucleotide's role in LIC function

 The evidence that human LIC1 can bind nucleotide, unlike its fungal homologues, raises the question as to whether or not metazoan LIC acts as a GTPase switch.
 Most small GTP-binding proteins change their binding affinity for protein partners between GTP and GDP states, and one could envision a similar role for a nucleotide switch in cargo selection and binding by metazoan LICs.
 However, our data suggest that LICs do not function as GTPase switches.
 One reason is that the canonical GTPase switch 2 motif (DxxG), which plays a critical role in GTP hydrolysis (Wittinghofer and Vetter, 2011), appears to be absent from the equivalent loop in metazoan LICs (Figure 2).
 Furthermore, human LIC1 binds guanosine diphosphate preferentially over guanosine triphosphate; even when GMPPNP or GTP is in 10-fold excess over GDP, little or no GTP binding to the LIC is detected (Figure 4F).
 This preference for guanosine diphosphates explains why human LIC1 co-purifies with ppGpp from bacteria, even though the GTP concentration is approximately 1.6 mM in E. coli during exponential growth (Buckstein et al., 2008).
 In contrast, the well-characterized GTPase Ras has a 10-fold higher affinity for GTP than GDP (John et al., 1990).
 There are examples of G proteins that prefer guanosine diphosphates, such as ADP-ribosylation factor (ARF), which has a >25-fold higher affinity for GDP than GTPγS (Weiss et al., 1989).
 ARF can exchange GTP for GDP under particular conditions (Weiss et al., 1989), and it is possible that metazoan LICs can do so as well.
 However, given the combination of preferential GDP binding and the lack of a canonical switch 2 sequence, we find it unlikely that the LIC is a true GTPase.
 While metazoan LIC may not switch between a GDP-bound and a GTP-bound state, it is possible that it reversibly exchanges GDP and adopts an apo form.
 Small GTPases are stable in the apo form only when bound to a guanine-nucleotide-exchange factor, or GEF (Cherfils and Chardin, 1999); by analogy, LIC1 may release GDP upon binding the dynein heavy chain.
 This idea could be tested in the future by examining the nucleotide state of the LIC when in complex with the dynein heavy chain.